top of page

 🎣 2.
 Your Captain Works HARD — Long Before You Arrive

-People often see the fun part, but here’s reality:
+People often see the fun part, but here’s the reality:

 • Rigging gear before sunrise